ypinhsuan/tp/docs/UserGuide.md

 #### Deleting a class : `delete-class`

-If you would like to delete a class, you can make use of this command.
+If you would like to delete a class, you can use this command.

 **Format**: `delete-class INDEX`
 * Deletes the class at the specified `INDEX`.